getreflect/reflect-chrome/README.md

 a mindful website blocker for the productive.

 ## Building the project
 First, ensure you have [TypeScript](https://www.typescriptlang.org/) installed.
-Then, in the root directory of this project, run `tsc` to compile the `.ts` files to `.js` files which you can find in the `build` directory.
+Then, install the `node` package dependencies by doing `npm i`.
+Finally, `npm run build`.

 ## Getting set up
 0. Open CMD and navigate to a convenient folder through `cd`